Indian Coconut Shrimp Curry Recipe (Coconut Curry Shrimp)

 How to make coconut milk at home?

-Making coconut milk at home using fresh coconut is very easy, and homemade coconut milk is free of additives and much more economical.
+Making coconut milk at home from fresh coconuts is very easy, and the result is additive-free and much more economical.

 To make it, break open a fresh coconut and take out the flesh.